udensidev/credential-engine-support-service-publisher/README.md

     ```

 3. Set up environment variables:
-   Open the `.env` file and add your API keys and organization identifier:
+   Open the `.env` file in the `config/` folder and add your API keys and organization identifier:

     ```sh
     GEMINI_API_KEY=your_api_key